-Figure 6 represents a class of meteogram that is oriented toward interpretation by the non-meterologist.
-It consists of four panels showing surface data and supplemented with two panels to illustrate upper air winds.
+Figure 7 represents a class of meteogram that is oriented toward interpretation by the non-meterologist.
+It consists of three panels showing surface data and three panels to illustrate upper air data.
 In all cases, the variables are shown as a function of time interpolated to a specific location (White Plains Airport within the 1 km nest).
 The upper and middle plots on the left each show two variables while the rest each show one.
 The top left plot presents temperature (blue) and pressure (red).
 The middle left panel shows humidity (blue) and total precipitation (red).
 Since the precipitation is accumulated through the model run, the slope of the curve will be indicative of the predicted rate of precipitation.
 Therefore, when the slope is zero, it is not raining (or snowing).
 In addition, the model calculations require some time to "spin-up" the microphysics to enable precipitation.
 Therefore, there will typically be no precipitation in the first hour or two of model results.
 The top right plot illustrates forecasted winds -- speed (blue) and direction (red).
 The wind direction is shown via the arrows that are attached to the wind speed plot.
 The arrows indicate the predicted (compass) direction to which the wind is going.
-The middle right plot is a colored contour map of forecasted total (water and ice) cloud water density as a function of elevation and time.
+The middle right plot is a colored log-contour map of forecasted total (water and ice) cloud water density as a function of elevation and time.
 This "cross-sectional" slice can provide information related to storms, fog, visibility, etc. predicted at this location.
 Portions of the plot in black imply time or elevations where there are little or no clouds.
 Areas in yellow, orange and red imply when and where the relatively densest clouds are forecasted, following the color legend on the top of the panel.
 The bottom two panels show upper air winds using some of the same techniques.
 The lower left shows contours of vertical winds as a function of time and pressure following the legend above it.
 In addition, the zero velocity contour is shown in blue.
 At the lower right, is a contour map of horizontal wind speed also as a function of time and pressure.
 It is overlaid with arrows (blue) to illustrate the predicted compass wind direction.
-These example plots illustrate the forecast of the remnants of an extratropical event followed by the passage of a cold front, including convection induced by the latter.
+These example plots illustrate the forecast of the remnants of an extratropical event (Hurricane Isabel).